-How can having an MLD/CLT certificate help me?
+How can having an MLD/CLT certification help me?

-- Manual techniques for edema management with post op hip and knee patients leads to big jumps in meeting motion and strength goals.
+- Manual techniques for edema management, especially with post-op hip and knee patients, lead to considerable progress in motion and strength goals.
 It is a huge advantage to the patient to have their pain and edema reduced.

-- Edema reduction leads to increased range of motion and therefore increased ability to meet functional goals and daily activities.
+- Edema reduction brings with it an increased range of motion and therefore increased ability to meet functional goals and daily activities.

 - Demonstrate functional outcomes more quickly to your referring physicians.

-- Patients can see results and are willing to come to therapy even on days when pain and malaise would inhibit them from participating in more aggressive therapies.
+- Patients are able to see results and are willing to come to therapy even on days when pain and malaise would inhibit them from participating in more aggressive therapies.

-- Meet the holistic and needs of your patients as well, assisting them in detoxification for optimum health or for relief from the symptoms of auto-immune conditions such as Chronic Fatigue Syndrome, fibromyalgia, rheumatoid arthritis, lupus and more.
+- The holistic needs of your patients will be met when they are assisted in detoxification for optimum health or when relief is provided from the symptoms of auto-immune conditions such as Chronic Fatigue Syndrome, Fibromyalgia, Rheumatoid Arthritis, Lupus, and more.

-How does being lymphedema therapy apply to oncology?
+How does being a lymphedema therapist apply to oncology?

 - There is a growing need for methods that provide relief for the long-term side effects of cancer treatment.

-- Certified Lymphedema Therapists apply techniques that help oncology patients tolerate and recover for these side effects.
+- Certified Lymphedema Therapists apply techniques that help oncology patients tolerate and recover from these side effects.

 What are some benefits for practitioners in rehab facilities?

-- Assist patients in meeting their gait and balance goals by evacuating even small amounts of fluid in the ankle that prevents full dorsiflexion and keep the patient retropulsive, leading to frequent falls.
+- Assist patients in meeting their gait and balance goals by evacuating even small amounts of fluid in their ankles that can prevent full dorsiflexion and keep the patient retropulsive, leading to frequent falls.

-Lymphedema programs are a growing segment of patient care as the field is relatively new and research and trends are changing and expanding every year, particularly in the field on oncology.
+Lymphedema programs are a growing segment of patient care.
+Research and trends are changing and expanding every year, particularly in the field of oncology.

-Cancellation policy: Refunds can be received up to 30 days before the course start with the reduction of a $100 processing fee for the MLD and MLD/CDP programs, or a $50 reduction on advanced courses.
-Within 30 days of course start the amount can be credited toward a future course.
+Cancellation policy: Refunds can be received up to 30 days before the course start with the reduction of a $100 processing fee for the MLD and MLD/CDP programs or a $50 reduction on advanced courses.
+Within 30 days of a course starting date, the amount can be credited toward a future course.

 Certification will be held until payments are complete, though you will receive your CEU certificates with each completed class.

-Inclement Weather Policy: If interstates local to class being held are closed the night before class begins, the course for that day will be cancelled and rescheduled.
-If roads are otherwise hazardous, but passable there will be a judgment call by the course instructor.
+Inclement Weather Policy: If interstates local to classes being held are closed the night before class begins, the course for that day will be cancelled and rescheduled.
+If roads are otherwise hazardous but passable, there will be a judgment call by the course instructor.
 Please call in if there is doubt.
 My cell: 540-357-2084.
 I will also leave a message at the front desk of the hotel.
 Refunds will not be issued, but you will have credit to attend another course.

 Referral Bonus Policy: Referral bonuses for referring a student will not be paid out until the referred student has completed the entire certification course and has paid for the course in full.